Post

 The distribution of harm labels in the combined positive data is as follows.
 Distribution positive dataset

-The total number of each harm label is as follows.
+The total number of each harm label in positive data is as follows.

 no harmself_harmharming_othersharmed_by_othersreference_to_harm